origadmin/runtime/README.md

 The current go package defines the general configuration of the service runtime, as well as the loading of the runtime configuration.

+The `Runtime` controls the resources required when a project is started, including configuration files, logs, monitoring, caches, and databases.

 ### Available Packages

 - **[bootstrap](bootstrap)**: The bootstrap package contains Configuration file reading and writing, initialization